 - 1. Discuss the clinical background of obesity, noting the various definitions. - 2.
 Discuss the epidemiology of overweight and obese individuals in the United States, based on age, race, and socioeconomic status. - 3.
 Describe the pathophysiology of obesity, including genetic and environmental factors. - 4.
-Identify the risk factors for and comorbidities of obesity. - Explain the various treatment modalities for overweight/ obese patients. - 6.
-Describe dietary and physical activity recommendations. - Discuss available pharmacologic agents, including indications and adverse reactions, used to treat obese/ overweight patients. - 8.
-Discuss surgical options, including restriction and bypass operations. - Explain the reimbursement climate for overweight/ obesity treatments. - 10.
+Identify the risk factors for and comorbidities of obesity. - 5.
+Explain the various treatment modalities for overweight/obese patients. - 6.
+Describe dietary and physical activity recommendations. - Discuss available pharmacologic agents, including indications and adverse reactions, used to treat obese/overweight patients. - 8.
+Discuss surgical options, including restriction and bypass operations. - 9.
 Outline considerations necessary when caring for patients for whom English is a second language.

-Pharmacy Technician Learning Objectives
+Pharmacy Tecqician Learning Objectives